 DENNIS: I grew up in Willits, California.
 My first time growing was in high school.
 One of my good friends and I set up a garden in his backyard.
 We had plants everywhere.
 We'd come home from school at lunch to water them and take care of them.
 Unfortunately, we never saw a profit from our first harvest.
 We took a joyride in my friend’s mom’s car and totaled it.
 We ended up buying her a new car.

 DENNIS: Farming runs in my family.
 However, by the time I was born, my parents had several businesses and farming took a backseat.
 My parents are extremely hard-workers and very hands on with everything they do.
 They have a DIY mentality that I inherited.
-They have always been a constant source of education and help for me throughout my life.
+They have always been a constant source of education and have helped me throughout my life.
 When I started farming, I did everything from landscaping to plumbing.
 Almost everything I did was by trial and error with a bit of ingenuity.
 I feel like growing cannabis is the same way.
-There is a lot of problem solving and figuring out what the plants need to thrive.
+There is a lot of problem-solving and figuring out what the plants need to thrive.